aantron/ocaml.org/data/planet/rgrinberg/monadic-generators-in-ocaml.md

 ---

 <p>Generators are one of those features that have been heavily popularized by
-today&rsquo;s fashionable languages such as Python and ES6.
-So it&rsquo;s not the first time I&rsquo;ve encountered programmers who are curious about OCaml bring up with questions along the lines of:</p>
+today’s fashionable languages such as Python and ES6.
+So it’s not the first time I’ve encountered programmers who are curious about OCaml bring up with questions along the lines of:</p>